bihor/fp_newsletter/Documentation/Administrator/Index.rst

 Templates
 ---------

-You will find 2 folders in the templates-folders: Email and Log.
+You will find 4 folders in the Templates-folders: Backend, Widget, Email and Log.
+Backend and Widget are used only in the backend.
 In the Log-folder are the form-templates.
 If a user submits the form, the entries lands in the table tx_fpnewsletter_domain_model_log.
 Only if a user verifies his email-address, his entry will be copied to the table tt_address.